Cardiff Bay railway station: Residential and commercial property

 In August 2017, plans were approved to renovate and convert the derelict 1840s building, and construct a four-storey building alongside it.
 The new building would house 10 flats, offices and a cafe.
 The Victorian Society said the Bute Street station was one of the oldest and most significant railway structures in Wales and in the previous year appeared on its list of the 10 most endangered buildings.
 It said it supported a sensitive restoration scheme but the current proposal would cause a "high degree of harm to the building and its setting".
 The first stage of the development opened in June 2019.

 Services

-There is a shuttle service between Cardiff Queen Street and Cardiff Bay every 12 minutes Monday to Saturdays (between 0630 and 2330) and every 12 minutes on Sundays (between 1100 and 1630) using Class 153 Sprinters.
+There was a shuttle service between Cardiff Queen Street and Cardiff Bay every 12 minutes Monday to Saturdays (between 0630 and 2330) and every 12 minutes on Sundays (between 1100 and 1630) using Class 153 Sprinters.
 Some services were operated by a Class 121 "bubble car" until it was withdrawn in June 2013.

+Since the June 2024 timetable change, the trains now operates between Cardiff Bay and Pontypridd every 30 minutes and every 30 minutes from between Cardiff bay and Cardiff Queen Street every Monday to Saturday.
+Sundays services operates three trains per hour between Cardiff bay and Cardiff Queen street and one train per hour operate between Cardiff Bay and Pontypridd.
+These are operated with Class 150 Sprinters.